azohairy/ma-finkg/README.md

-# MA-FINKG: Multi-Agent Framework for Financial Knowledge Graph Construction from Unstructured Text
+# MA-FinKG: Multi-Agent Framework for Financial Knowledge Graph Construction from Unstructured Text

 A multi-agent system based on LangGraph for constructing Knowledge Graphs from financial text documents.
 The system uses specialized agents to coordinate domain-specific ontology building, text processing, and knowledge extraction.